Keeping Track of Your Tasks in Farmbrite

 When you create or edit a task, you can select a user to assign the task to.
 When you assign the task that user will receive an email notification that a task was assigned.
 For a full walkthrough of this feature, check out this related article - How do I assign a task to someone at my facility?
 Task assignment requires multiple users in your account, which is only available on certain plan types.

 Some tasks are routine and reoccur at certain intervals - perhaps you have daily or weekly chores, or have a task that you need to ensure gets completed every month.
 You can set these tasks to recur using the Repeats menu.
 You can make the task repeat daily, weekly, monthly, or yearly.
 You are also able to set the number of days/weeks/months/years between when a task repeats - maybe you have a task that needs to be done every three days like in our example image below.
 Be aware that you can set an end date to the repetition, as some tasks may be seasonal.
-After saving our example, separate task records will be created for each time we need to move the bison herd, each having a unique due date set 3 days from the last, all the way through August 31st.
+After saving our example, separate task records will be scheduled for each time we need to move the bison herd, each having a unique due date set 3 days from the last, all the way through August 31st.
 The next task will be shown in your task list when the current on is marked as completed, giving you a cleaner experience with the repeated tasks and preventing you from being overwhelmed with too many at once on your list.
 Alternatively, if you don't actually complete the task instance, but want the next one to be shown, you can mark the previous task as missed, skipped, or incomplete to create the next instance.
 The first occurrence's due date is set in the main Due Date field above.
 Note that you may set up to 100 occurrences of the task.
 Need more than that?
 You can add a Task to remind yourself to add additional recurring dates in the future.